 Instead of filling up on cocktails, sip on sparkling water and lemon.
 It might sound ‘boring’, but imagine what your belly will look like after attending 10 holiday parties in one week.
 It’s all about making smart decisions.

 Snack on healthy proteins before heading to the holiday party.
 Most likely the party snacks will have loads of butter, carbs and sugar (think pigs in a blanket, mini cupcakes etc.), so it’s a good idea to snack on a protein-filled snack before walking in.
-Eat a handful of brazil nuts or sliced veggies with hummus before leaving work to prevent you from over-indulging once you are at the event.
+Eat a handful of pistachios or sliced veggies with hummus before leaving work to prevent you from over-indulging once you are at the event.

 Snuggle With Your Boo